meteor/tutorials/content/blaze/step02.md

 In the next step, we will see how we can use helpers to make our templates display dynamic data from a database collection.

+### Styling with CSS

+To have a better experience while following the tutorial we suggest you copy-paste the following CSS code into your app:

 {{> DiffBox tutorialName="simple-todos" step="2.5"}}

 {{/template}}